-SAM Selling and Distribution
+SAM selling and distribution

 The Corporation focuses its distribution primarily in the United States through its family of exchange traded products.
-Exchange listed products also provide broader distribution to investors in many countries including Canada, the United Kingdom, as well as countries in Europe and Asia.
+Exchange traded products also provide broader distribution to investors in many countries including Canada, the United Kingdom, as well as countries in Europe and Asia.